 Glossary

-Agents: NFU Mutual’s network of Tied Agents provides specialist advice for relationship led customers with complex insurance needs, alongside a range of products for customers with less complex needs, as part of our General Insurance business.
+Agents: NFU Mutual’s primary General Insurance distribution channel is a network of Tied Agencies, run by Agents, providing specialist advice for relationship-led customers with complex insurance needs, alongside a range of products for customers with less complex requirements.

-Anthropogenic greenhouse gas (GHG) emissions: Emissions of GHGs caused by human activities.
+Anthropogenic greenhouse gas (GHG) emissions: Emissions of greenhouse gases caused by human activities.

-Biodiversity: The variability among living organisms from all sources including, inter alia, terrestrial, marine and other aquatic ecosystems and the ecological complexes of which they are part; this includes diversity within species, between species and of ecosystems.
+Biodiversity: The variability among living organisms from all sources including terrestrial, marine and other aquatic ecosystems and the ecological complexes of which they are part.
+This includes diversity within species, between species and of ecosystems.

 Carbon capture and storage (CCS): A process in which a relatively pure stream of carbon dioxide from industrial and energy-related sources is separated (captured), conditioned, compressed and transported to a storage location for long-term isolation from the atmosphere.

-Carbon dioxide equivalent (CO₂e): Carbon dioxide (CO₂) is the most significant contributor to global anthropogenic GHG emissions, which also include other gases like methane and nitrous oxide.
+Carbon dioxide equivalent (CO₂e): Carbon dioxide (CO₂) is the most significant contributor to global anthropogenic greenhouse gas emissions, which also include other gases like methane and nitrous oxide.
 CO₂e is the universal unit of measurement to indicate the global warming potential (GWP) of each GHG, expressed in terms of the GWP of one unit of carbon dioxide.
 It is used to evaluate different GHGs against a common basis.
-The equivalent warming of non- CO₂ GHG emissions are measured as tonnes of CO₂e.

 Carbon emissions intensity: Carbon emissions intensity is the amount of emissions released per unit of another variable, such as CO₂e per £m.
 This enables a comparison of the emissions efficiency to be made between different sized operations.
 Carbon intensity is calculated by dividing carbon emissions by an appropriate usage metric such as revenues, square footage of buildings, number of employees etc. Common intensity metrics include: